nus-cs2103-AY2021S1/ip/docs/README.md

 ```

 ### 6. `clear`
-This command deletes all tasks from the list
+This command deletes all tasks from the list.

 ##### Usage
 `clear`